Devastating drought, heat wave hammer farmers across northern Europe

 - Onions and carrots.
 U.K. growers expect losses of 30 to 40 percent for carrots and at least 25 percent for onions.

-- Pototoes.
+- Potatoes.
 At least 25 percent of Germany's harvest is likely to be affected.

 - Corn.
 Around 60 percent has been destroyed in the Netherlands.